 Well Plan

-A detailed written description accompanying a proposal to drill an Exploratory Well, Appraisal Well, or Development Well, or to conduct a Workover, Recompletion, well repair, or subsequent operation at Objective Depth, which must include, at a minimum:
+A detailed written description accompanying a proposal to drill an Exploratory Well, Appraisal Well, or Development Well, or to conduct a Workover, Recompletion, well repair, or subsequent operation at Objective Depth, which must include, at a minimum but only to the extent applicable to the proposed operation:

-(a) the surface and target bottomhole locations of the operation, if applicable;
+(a) the surface and target bottomhole locations of the operation;

 (b) the expected commencement date of the operation and the anticipated time necessary to conclude the operation;

-(c) the total vertical subsea depth to be drilled, along with the specified Objective Depth (and the target zones to be penetrated), if applicable;
+(c) the total vertical subsea depth to be drilled, along with the specified Objective Depth (and the target zones to be penetrated);

-(d) the proposed drilling plan, if applicable, and the proposed completion plan, including the casing program and directional details, if applicable;
+(d) the proposed drilling and/or completion plan, inclusive of casing and/or liner sizes, anticipated days versus depth graph, estimated depth settings, pore pressure frac gradient curve, estimated mud weights, temperature profile, listing of wells used for pore pressure prediction and well trajectory and directional drilling details;

-(e) details of all coring, logging, and other evaluation operations to be conducted, if applicable; and
+(e) details of all coring, logging, and other evaluation operations to be conducted; and

-(f) information about the drilling rig to be used, including day rates, water depth rating, and other limitations relevant to the operations to be conducted, if applicable.
+(f) information about the type of drilling rig to be used, including day rates, water depth rating, and any other drilling rig related capabilities relevant to the proposed operation.

+Willful Misconduct

+With respect to a Party, shall mean:

+[Select one of the following.]

+any act or failure to act by any person or entity which constitutes willful misconduct as defined by applicable law.

+any act or failure to act (whether sole, joint, or concurrent) by any person or entity which was intended to cause harmful consequences such person or entity knew, or should have known, such act or failure would have on the safety or property of another person or entity or on the environment.

+any act or failure to act (whether sole, joint, or concurrent) by such Party’s Senior Supervisory Personnel which was intended to cause harmful consequences such Senior Supervisory Personnel knew, or should have known, such act or failure would have on the safety or property of another person or entity or on the environment.

 Working Interest